Silviculture: Silvicultural systems

 These names give the impression is that these are neatly defined systems, but in practice there are variations within these harvesting methods in accordance with to local ecology and site conditions.
 While location of an archetypal form of harvesting technique can be identified (they all originated somewhere with a particular forester, and have been described in the scientific literature), and broad generalizations can be made, these are merely rules of thumb rather than strict blueprints on how techniques might be applied.
 This misunderstanding has meant that many older English textbooks did not capture the true complexity of silviculture as practiced where it originated in Mitteleuropa.

 This silviculture was culturally predicated on wood production in temperate and boreal climates and did not deal with tropical forestry.
 The misapplication of this philosophy to those tropical forests has been problematic.
 There is also an alternative silvicultural tradition which developed in Japan and thus created a different biocultural landscape called satoyama.

 After harvesting comes regeneration, which may be split into natural and artificial (see below), and tending, which includes release treatments, pruning, thinning and intermediate treatments.
 It is conceivable that any of these three phases (harvesting, regeneration, and tending) may happen at the same time within a stand, depending on the goal for that particular stand.

 Regeneration

 Regeneration is basic to the continuation of forested, as well as to the afforestation of treeless land.
 Regeneration can take place through self-sown seed ("natural regeneration"), by artificially sown seed, or by planted seedlings.
 In whichever case, the performance of regeneration depends on its growth potential and the degree to which its environment allows the potential to be expressed.
 Seed, of course, is needed for all regeneration modes, both for natural or artificial sowing and for raising planting stock in a nursery.

-Natural regeneration is a "human-assisted natural regeneration" means of establishing a forest age class from natural seeding or sprouting in an area after harvesting in that area through selection cutting, shelter (or seed-tree) harvest, soil preparation, or restricting the size of a clear-cut stand to secure natural regeneration from the surrounding trees.

 The process of natural regeneration involves the renewal of forests by means of self-sown seeds, root suckers, or coppicing.
 In natural forests, conifers rely almost entirely on regeneration through seed.
 Most of the broadleaves, however, are able to regenerate by the means of emergence of shoots from stumps (coppice) and broken stems.